camila314/CacaoSDK/README.md

 void inject() {
 	m = new ModContainer("test");
 	m->registerHook(getBase()+0x314159, hook);
-	m->enable();
 }

+$apply();

 ```

 Instead of using `int main`, we are using `void inject`.
-The inject function is what is called when you inject the dylib file into gd.
-Also, we have to call `enable` for the mods to actually start working.
+The inject function is what is called when you inject the dylib file into gd. `$apply` macro calls the `enable` method for us so we don't need to.
 There exists a `disable` function as well, which undoes all of the hooks and patches.

 ### Cacao